OpenFAST/openfast/docs/source/install/index.rst

     ./glue-codes/openfast/openfast -v
     ./modules/hydrodyn/hydrodyn_driver -v

+    # Move the binaries and other run-time files to the install location
+    # The default is `openfast/install`
+    make install

 .. tip::

-    Compile in parallel by adding "-jN" where N is the number of parallel processes to use
+    Compile in parallel by adding "-jN" to the ``make`` command where N is the number of parallel processes to use; i.e. ``make -j4 openfast``.

 This will build the OpenFAST project in the ``build`` directory.
 Binaries are located in ``openfast/build/glue-codes/`` and ``openfast/build/modules/``.
 Since